 A philosopher and computational social scientist leading research in ethics of artificial intelligence and machine learning applications on social networks.

 I complete my PhD degree between Ecole Normale Supérieure (Archives Husserl-CNRS), Sorbonne Sciences University (LIP6-CNRS) and Facebook Artificial Intelligence Research, where I work on the ethical governance of the global Facebook ecosystem in AI.

 I am also an associate researcher at the Centre for Technology & Global Affairs at Oxford University, a visiting scholar at the Social Media Lab at Stanford University, as well as a university lecturer, teaching AI Ethics in business and engineering graduate schools, notably at ESCP Europe.

-I develop philosophically-inspired models for the understanding of human behaviours uppon wich could be erected new architectures of social spaces promoting empathy and positive interactions.
-Based on machine learning methods combined with soft nudging and captological strategies, these new architectures pave the way for alternative and more humanist forms of algorithmic governmentality.
+I develop philosophically-inspired models for the understanding of human behaviours, upon which could be erected new architectures of social spaces with the goals to reduce hate and promote empathy by design.
+Based on René Girard's anthropology and captological solutions, my objective with these architectures is to pave the way for alternative and more humanist forms of algorithmic governmentality.

-I am also interested in the whole spectrum of data Ethics, from algorithmic biases and fairness to autonomous lethal weapons and transhumanism.
+I am also interested in the whole spectrum of digital ethics, from algorithmic biases and fairness to autonomous lethal weapons and transhumanism.
 I especially worked on autonomous vehicles ethics.

-My previously works were dedicated to tax theories.
+My previously works were dedicated to the philosophy of tax.